melange-re/melange-esy-template/README.md

 to build the project.
 This command, as constructed in `esy.json`,

-1. generates a symbolically linked dir `bs-platform` in `node_modules`, which effectively makes `melange` the compiler behind the old `bsb` command, and then
+1. generates a symbolically linked dir `bs-platform` in `node_modules`, which is helpful when using JavaScript bundlers like Webpack that expect to find Melange stdlib JavaScript files under `node_modules/bs-platform`.
-2. builds the project using the symbolically linked `bsb` command.
+2. builds the project.

 Now you should see a `_build` folder with all generated files, you can run